UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 ![](tutorial/17.png)||-->
 <!--Images 20's:-->
 ### Vertex Local Thresholding
-After making a low specificity global threshold, the user can navigate to the brighter regions of the original image to apply more specific local thresholds.
+After making a low specificity global threshold, navigate to the brighter regions of the original image to apply more specific local thresholds.
 #### Local Threshold Selection
 A|B|C
 :---: | :---: | :---: